aushamim/Wallpaper_Combinator/README.md

 - The more wallpaper the more time it will take to generate combined images.
 - If using for the first time, run `generate_combinations.sh` once before enabling autostart.
 It will create image combinations initially.
-- Use `Variety` or other apps to automatically switch between wallpapers.
+- Use `Variety` or other apps to automatically switch between generated wallpapers.